Corrected Bayesian information criterion for stochastic block models: Appendix

-.
 The idea for the proofs is to embed a $k$-block model in a larger model by appropriately splitting the labels $z^*$.
-Define $\nu_{k^+}=\{z\in[k^+]$: there is at most one nonzero entry in every row of $R(z,z^*)\}$. $\nu_{k^+}$ is obtained by splitting of $z^*$ such that every block in $z$ is always a subset of an existing block in $z^*$.
+Define $\nu_{k'}=\{z\in[k']$: there is at most one nonzero entry in every row of $R(z,z^*)\}$. $\nu_{k'}$ is obtained by splitting of $z^*$ such that every block in $z$ is always a subset of an existing block in $z^*$.
+It follows from the definition of $\nu_{k'}$ there exists a surjective funciton $h: [k']\rightarrow [k]$ describing the block assignments in $R(z,z^*)$.

 The following lemma will be used in the proof of Theorem \ref{theorem:overfit:a}. \begin{lemma} Suppose that $A\sim P_{\theta^*, z^*}$.
 With probability tending to 1,